 - Calculus and Vectors (minimum final grade of 70% is required)

 - 2 of: Biology, Chemistry, Earth and Space Science, Mathematics of Data Management, Physics (Recommended courses: Chemistry, Biology, Principles of Financial Accounting)

 - Admission averages: Low 90s

-- Only available to Canadian citizens or permanent residents.
+- Available only to Canadian citizens or Permanent Residents.

 This program leads to the Master of Accountancy program, which will qualify you to write the Canadian Institute of Chartered Accountants exam required to become a Chartered Professional Accountant (CPA).